Dahaka1/lfs/README.md

 - Use Yandex geopy instead of Nominatim;
 - Add loguru errors email notifications if needed;
 - Add refresh token to authenticate;
-- Refactor DB operations with queries to ORM operations.
+- Refactor DB operations with queries to ORM operations;
+- Add Celery tasks handling in case of low-speed background tasks handling by FastAPI.